 Alternatively, spouses are free to decide how their property should be recognized and subsequently divided in a pre-marital or post-martial agreement, should they both agree that the law’s prescribed division does not fit their personal situation.

-Schedule a Consultation with a Knowledgeable Property Division Attorney!
+Set Up a Consultation with a Property Division Attorney

 If you have questions regarding property in a divorce, it will be helpful to meet with an attorney skilled in the division of assets.
 The lawyers at Malik & Associates, PLLC in Carrollton are highly experienced in settling separate and community property cases and are here to help you.